Get up to 30% Discounts on Trips and Packages

 Among the two popular treks, one of the main distinctions has to be the variations in scenery.
 The Everest trek consists mostly of high-altitude terrain including craggy moraines, glaciers, and towering snowcapped peaks.
 Trekkers are encircled from the very start by some of the highest peaks in the globe, such Mount Everest (8,849 meters / 29,032 feet), Lhotse, Nuptse, Ama Dablam, and Thamserku.

 The Khumbu Glacier and Khumbu Icefall help to create the magnificent landscape.
 Still, the terrain beyond Pangboche (3,985 meters) is rocky and barren, with little plant life as hikers go up.
-When hikers finally hit Gorad Everest Base Camp, the terrain is completely glacial, with great ice sculptures and severe alpine conditions.
+When hikers finally hit Everest Base Camp, the terrain is completely glacial, with great ice sculptures and severe alpine conditions.

 trekkers on the way to annapurna trek